egangloff/flowstate/README.md

 ## 🎯 What FlowState Is (and Is Not)

 ### ✅ What it is
   - In-memory state manager
   - HTTP API
-- Run-scoped state (`runId`)
+  - Run-scoped state (runId)
+  - Context-aware state resolution (by-context)
+  - Conflict-aware creation (onConflict: resume | replace)
   - Append / patch / read / delete state
   - TTL-based lifecycle
   - Docker-friendly
   - Simple and fast

 ### ❌ What it is not
 - A database